FSR believes patients are at the center of research and progress.

-- May or may not receive direct benefit for yourself and your condition as a result of participating in research, however, you will know that the knowledge learned by researchers may help others.
+- Patients may or may not receive direct benefit for their condition as a result of participating in clinical research.

 Before Participating in a Study

-- The purpose of the study.
+- What is the purpose of the trial?

-- Who is conducting the study.
+- Who is conducting the trial?

-- Who will pay for the experimental treatment and other related expenses.
+- Who will pay for the investigational treatment and other related expenses?

 Understanding Clinical Trial Keywords

 - controlled trial: a control is a standard against which experimental observations may be evaluated.
-In clinical trials, one group of participants is given an experimental drug, while another group (the control group) is given either a standard treatment or a placebo.
+In clinical trials, one group of participants is given an investigational drug, while another group (the control group) is given either a standard treatment or a placebo.

-- observational study: participants are observed or certain outcomes are measured but no treatment is given.
+- observational study: participants are observed, or certain outcomes are measured but no treatment is given.

 To learn more about clinical trials, check out this episode on the Sarc Fighter Podcast.